What time does the Savannah Marshall versus Claressa Shields fight start and how can I watch it?

 What is the background to their rivalry?

-Marshall and Shields have been on a collision course ever since Savannah beat Shields – her only loss – during the world amateur championships in China in 2012 which Savannah went on to win.
+Marshall, 31, and Shields, 27, have been on a collision course ever since Savannah beat Shields – her only loss – during the world amateur championships in China in 2012 which Savannah went on to win.

 In recent years they have increasingly clashed online and in person at fights, taunting each other, with each relishing meeting in the ring again.